MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 > "Deprecated" means we intend to remove the feature or capability from a future major release.
 The feature or capability will continue to work and is fully supported until it is officially removed.
 This deprecation notification can span a few years.
 After removal, the feature or capability will no longer work.
 We are notifying you now so you have sufficient time to plan and update your code before the feature or capability is removed.

+## Organization data download filters for Mobile offline are deprecated.

+Effective February 2021, Organization data download filters are deprecated.
+We recommend that you start preparing your organization and move relevant filter criteria from Organization data download filters to Offline profiles already now.Once relevant filter criteria have been moved, you can clear or delete it from the Organization data download filters.
+As warning, that data will not be downloaded since no criteria exist, can be ignored.
+For more information, see [Set up mobile offline synchronization to allow users to work in offline mode on their mobile device](https://docs.microsoft.com/en-us/dynamics365/mobile-app/setup-mobile-offline-for-admin).

 ## Automatic record creation rules and SLA items in web client are deprecated

 Effective October 01, 2020, the automatic record creation and update rules and service-level agreements (SLAs) have been deprecated in the web client.
 For more information, see [Deprecations in Customer Service](https://go.microsoft.com/fwlink/p/?linkid=2145032).

 ## TimeZoneRule entity and some attributes of TimeZoneDefinition entity are deprecated

 Effective September 24, 2020, the **TimeZoneRule** entity and the **Bias** and **RetiredOrder** attributes of the **TimeZoneDefinition** entity are deprecated and will be removed in a future release.
 For all client-side time zone calculations, use the [LocalTimeFromUtcTime](https://docs.microsoft.com/dynamics365/customer-engagement/web-api/localtimefromutctime) and [UtcTimeFromLocalTime](https://docs.microsoft.com/dynamics365/customer-engagement/web-api/utctimefromlocaltime) functions in Web API or the [TimeZoneInfo](https://docs.microsoft.com/dotnet/api/system.timezoneinfo) class in the .NET framework.
-More information: [Blog: Deprecation of time zone entities in Common Data Service](https://powerapps.microsoft.com/blog/deprecation-of-time-zone-entities-in-common-data-service/)
+More information: [Blog: Deprecation of time zone entities in Common Data Service](https://powSet up mobile offline synchronization to allow users to work in offline mode on their mobile deviceerapps.microsoft.com/blog/deprecation-of-time-zone-entities-in-common-data-service/)

 ## Online management API PowerShell module and REST API are deprecated